MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Experiments

 \subsection{Robustness Comparison}

-\textbf{Different degrees of label non-IID.} We compare our method with several baselines under different levels of label heterogeneity.
+\textbf{Different degrees of label non-IID.} Considering that labeling non-IID is a common challenge in FL, designing an algorithm that is robust to various heterogeneous data is crucial for deploying the FL algorithm in real applications.
+Therefore, we compare our method with several baselines under different levels of label heterogeneity to verify the robustness of different algorithms to data heterogeneity.
 As shown in Figure \ref{diff_alpha_acc}, the $\alpha$ decreases from 1.0 to 0.1, controlling the degree of label heterogeneity, which means that labels are distributed more and more heterogeneously among clients.

-The average test accuracy for Digit-5 under different heterogeneities is shown in Figure \ref{diff_alpha_acc} (a).
-It shows that our proposal outperforms all approaches under different heterogeneous settings in terms of test accuracy, and enjoys a relatively small deviation compared to those in most cases.
+We report the average test accuracy for Digit-5 under different heterogeneities in Figure \ref{diff_alpha_acc} (a).
+Note that since our proposal requires only a small number of iterations, therefore the number of communication rounds for MP-FedCL and SP-FedCL is set to 60, and 100 for others.
+The results show that our proposal outperforms all approaches under different heterogeneous settings in terms of test accuracy, and enjoys a relatively small deviation compared to those in most cases.

-Specifically, in comparison to the performance under all heterogeneity settings, our method achieves at least an 8.8\% and 2.0\% improvement in accuracy compared to the popular baseline FedAvg and state-of-the-art FedProto, respectively.
-To demonstrate the advantage of multi-prototype learning over single-prototype learning, we also adopt the same learning strategy as the former, but only a single prototype is used, which is called SP-FedCL.
-Compared to SP-FedCL, the average test accuracy of our method is about 2.0\% higher than SP-FedCL in most cases.
+{Specifically, in comparison to the performance under all heterogeneity settings, our method achieves at least an 8.8\% and 2.0\% increase in accuracy compared to the popular baseline FedAvg and state-of-the-art FedProto, respectively.
+To highlight the advantage of multi-prototype learning over single-prototype learning, we conduct experiments using the same learning strategy as the former, but with only a single prototype, which we refer to as SP-FedCL.
+The results show that our method consistently outperforms SP-FedCL by approximately 2.0\% in average test accuracy across various scenarios.
+These results underscore the effectiveness of our multi-prototype learning approach in FL, leading to improved robustness compared to both single-prototype and state-of-the-art methods.
+Interestingly, in some scenarios (such as $\alpha = 0.1$), the performance of FedAvg is lower than that of Local, which shows that FedAvg does not always perform well in dealing with heterogeneous scenarios.
+It would be an intriguing research direction to explore the synergies between local optimization and federated optimization, allowing us to harness the advantages offered by both approaches.}